 The most common color, creamy white, indicates healthy, nutrient-rich milk that is well-balanced for your baby’s needs.
 This is typical of mature breast milk.

-Breast milk is made of:
+Breast milk is made up of:

-These natural variations are normal and reflect milk’s adaptability.
+These natural changes are healthy and expected.

 Breastfeeding twins is totally possible—and rewarding—with the right tips, tools, and mindset.
 This guide offers…